 How To Detect A Black Hat Tactic Pointing To Your Site

-It is vital to protect your website against negative black hat tactics as much as possible.
-Of course, you don’t need to be an expert investigator to find the warning signs that tell you that something is off.
+Protecting your website against negative black hat tactics is as vital as possible.
+Of course, you don’t need to be an expert investigator to find the warning signs that tell you something is off.
 Here are a few techniques that you can use to detect unnatural activity on your website -

 - If your website has keyword rankings for unethical or irrelevant keywords